 Our motto is "Making lawn care safer than doing it yourself, one lawn at a time."
-We understand the importance of protecting our environment and never to do anything that will have a negative impact on that environment.
+We understand the importance of protecting the environment and to leave a safe, clean planet for generations to come.

 With Simply Safer Premium Lawn Care you can be sure that all of our programs are designed to be family safe.
-That means that it is safe not only for adults, but for children and pets who are more likely to come in close contact with the soil.
-Our philosophy is why take chances with someone's health when a company can use other means to produce the same results?
-The answer is: we simply won't take that chance with anyone's health - not our employees and not our customers, no matter how small they are.
+That means that it is safe not only for adults, but also for children and pets who are more likely to come in close contact with the soil.
+We are very selective with the products we use and we take the safety of our clients, their families, and our service staff seriously.

 Diseases caused by insects have always been part of our environment, but we had for the most part controlled these diseases through various controls.
 Over the last few years some new diseases have become a threat to our health.
 Namely, Lyme Disease and West Nile Virus.
-Both of these diseases pose serious health risk to people.
+Both of these diseases pose serious health risk to you, your family, and furry pets.

 West Nile Virus and Mosquito Bites